 'The study area displays characteristics of the City Beautiful approach to urban planning with its objectives of beauty and monumental grandeur through the use of such features as axes, vistas, wide boulevards (ie. Commonwealth and Kings Avenues, actually outside the area), spacious parks and large graceful public buildings.
 In addition, there are Garden City influences such as the landscaped, low density development with tree-lined streets, parkways, parks and gardens.
-While the evolved design of Canberra overall has a combination of City Beautiful and Garden City influences, the City Beautiful influences are more distinct in the Parliament House Vista area than elsewhere in the city...'
+While the evolved design of Canberra overall has a combination of City Beautiful and Garden City influences, the City Beautiful influences are more distinct in the Parliament House Vista area than elsewhere in the city...

 Taylor also recognises the contribution of many others to the realisation of the city, in particular Weston.
-As a general appraisal, he writes,
+In a more recent appraisal, Taylor writes,

 'What we now have [in the National Triangle] is a serenely elegant space where the large scale and dignity are valued by many Canberrans and visitors, in contrast to the view that it is a space waiting to be filled with buildings in part to reflect Griffin's urban piazza imagery.
 But few could not be other than inspired by the view down the land axis, with its predominant symmetry across the lake to Mount Ainslie: an inspired view where the symbolic formal landscape is in compelling dynamic tension with the bush clad image of Mount Ainslie.
 It surely ranks in its historic context, meaning and composition as one of the finest views across a city anywhere...'
 (Taylor 2006, p.
-139)
+139)' (Marshall and others 2010b, vol. 1, pp. 155, 156)